brightbytes/sql-cms/README.md

 # dpl-cms

+This application is intended to be used by SQL Analysts with no knowledge of programming; only knowledge of SQL and the entity types presented below are required.

-This is a general-purpose application for creating per-Customer Workflows of interdependent SQL Transforms that convert a set of Import DataFiles on S3 to a set of Export DataFiles on S3.
+With it, one may create per-Customer Workflows of interdependent SQL Transforms that convert a set of pre-existing Import DataFiles on S3 to a set of newly-generated Export DataFiles on S3.

 A Workflow may be Run multiple times, and each time the system will deposit its Export DataFiles in a namespaced S3 "directory".
-Every Run occurs within a newly-created Postgres (or, soon, Redshift) schema.
+Every Run occurs within a newly-created Postgres schema.

-The following entities exist in the **public** Postgres (or, soon, Redshift) schema:
+The following entities exist in the **public** Postgres schema:

-- **User**: You, the SQL Analyst
+- **User**: You, the SQL Analyst.

 - **Customer**: The Customer with which every Workflow and DataFile must be associated